 where $(w_1,\dots,w_J)\in \R^J$ is a sequence of weights.
 We choose $\Psi_j$ proportional to a Gaussian kernel of variance $v^2$ and the uniform sequence of nodes $z_j = j/J$ for $j$ such that $j/J \in [-2c_x \log n, 2c_x \log n]$

 The choice of a Gaussian kernel is fairly natural in the nonparametric literature.
 In our specific case it will prove to be particularly well suited.
-The main advantage of Gaussian kernels in this case is that we can easily compute the Fourier transform of $f$ and thus use the a similar approach as in Section \ref{sec:modulus} to control the modulus of continuity.
+The main advantage of Gaussian kernels in this case is that we can easily compute the Fourier transform of $f$ and thus use a similar approach as in Section \ref{sec:modulus} to control the modulus of continuity.
 We consider the following prior distribution on $f$

 We use a specific Gaussian prior for the weights $(w_1,\dots,w_J)$ in order to use the results on Reproducing Kernel Hilbert Spaces following \citep{dejongvzanten12} to derive contraction rate for the direct problem.
-However our intuition is that this results should hold for a more general classes of priors, but the computations would be more involved.
+However, we believe that the following result should hold for more general classes of priors, but the computations would be more involved.

 Following \citep{fan1991optimal}, we define the degree of ill-posedness of the problem through the Fourier transform of the convolution kernel.
-For $p>0$, we say that the problem is mildly ill posed of degree $p$ if there exist some constants $c,C>0$ such that for $\hat{\lambda}$, the Fourier transform of $\lambda$,
+For $p>0$, we say that the problem is mildly ill-posed of degree $p$ if there exist some constants $c,C>0$ such that for $\hat{\lambda}$, the Fourier transform of $\lambda$,

 we have for $|t|$ sufficiently large